Unemployment benefits and unemployment Updated

 These positive effects on consumption are particularly helpful to the economy during economic downturns.
 During times of high unemployment, workers’ incomes fall and so does their spending.
 That reduction in spending reduces aggregate demand for goods, leading businesses to reduce production, output, and employment, which further depresses spending and then production again.
 Unemployment benefit programs work against this downward spiral by stabilizing the incomes of the unemployed and reducing any drops in spending.
 The net effect, therefore, is to reduce the fall in gross domestic product and to mitigate the effects of a downturn.
 Unemployment benefit programs are called “automatic stabilizers” in an economy: when the economy is doing well, they do not pay many benefits and so do not increase spending, but when the economy is doing poorly, they automatically increase spending, which is precisely what the economy needs at that point in the business cycle.

-Effects on poverty
+Effects on job quality

 Effects on employment

 The existence of an unemployment benefit program lowers the risk of taking a job that could later result in a layoff by insuring at least partially against that risk.
-This is called the entitlement effect of unemployment benefit programs (see The economic functions of insurance).
+This is called the “entitlement effect” of unemployment benefit programs (see The economic functions of insurance).
 Because nearly all countries have qualifying periods of work for unemployment benefit eligibility and most have minimum earnings or contribution levels, anyone who does not meet those qualifications has an incentive to work more, or earn more, in order to meet them.

 Evidence for the US demonstrates the existence of the entitlement effect, and it works in the expected direction.
 People who live in areas with high unemployment benefits are more likely to take jobs that have earnings exceeding the minimum level required for eligibility.
-People who live in areas with lower unemployment benefits are more likely to take jobs with earnings below the level needed for eligibility [4].
-This positive effect of unemployment benefit schemes offsets at least some of negative effects that might arise from other sources.
+People who live in areas with lower unemployment benefits are more likely to take jobs with earnings below the level needed for eligibility [6].
+This positive effect of unemployment benefit schemes offsets at least some of the negative effects that might arise from other sources.

 Effects on job-seeking and duration of unemployment

-A side-effect of unemployment benefit programs is that they may encourage people receiving benefits to search less intensively for a new job than they would have otherwise, for two reasons.
+With all these benefits of unemployment insurance programs having been documented, the research evidence has also documented a number of side effects.
+The most studied side-effect is that benefit programs may encourage individuals receiving benefits to search less intensively for a new job than they would have otherwise, for two reasons.
 The first is that the gain of finding a job is lower for someone receiving benefits, at least during the maximum benefit period.
 In the absence of unemployment benefits, the gain is simply the wages on the new job.
 With unemployment benefits that gain is reduced to the difference between the unemployment benefits and the wages paid by a new job because the payments cease when someone becomes employed.
-In insurance terms this is called moral hazard: individuals alter their behavior after becoming eligible for insurance payments because the programs alter their economic incentives.
+In insurance terms this is called “moral hazard”: individuals alter their behavior after becoming eligible for insurance payments because the programs alter their economic incentives.

-The distinction between the two reasons that people receiving unemployment benefits take longer to find a new job than they would without the benefits is critical [5].
-The moral hazard reason is an undesirable by-product of the insurance program.
-But the liquidity constraint reason is a desirable consequence.
-The inability to borrow against future earnings and the temporary pressure it puts on unemployed workers is socially undesirable, and it is a social improvement that unemployment benefit programs relieve that pressure, even while lengthening the time it takes to find a job.
+The second effect is the so-called liquidity effect noted previously, and UI allows individuals to search longer for a better job instead of taking a low-wage job because they need income.
+The distinction between the two reasons that people receiving unemployment benefits take longer to find a new job than they would without the benefits is critical [7].
+The moral hazard reason is an undesirable by-product of the insurance program but the liquidity constraint reason is a desirable consequence.

-These effects occur, however, only for those among the unemployed who are covered by unemployment insurance.
+These effects occur, however, only for those among the unemployed who are covered by UI.
 Unemployed individuals who have newly entered the labor force, who do not have sufficient past earnings or employment to be eligible for unemployment benefit payments, or who have quit their jobs voluntarily, do not experience these effects.
 The aggregate effect of unemployment benefit programs on unemployment is therefore considerably smaller than the effect on those who receive benefits.
 In the US, for example, only about a third of unemployed workers typically receive benefits, although the fraction is often higher during economic downturns.

 Spillover effects are another reason for a smaller impact on the national unemployment rate than on unemployment of those who receive unemployment benefit payments.
 Spillover effects occur when a job vacancy that is offered to an unemployed worker who turns it down in order to keep receiving unemployment benefit payments is then filled by an unemployed worker who is not receiving payments.
 To the extent that this occurs, some of those in the total unemployment pool get jobs they would not have had in the absence of the program.
 This mitigates any rise in the national unemployment rate.